 The National Academy of Criminal Defense Attorneys recognizes Brian Joslyn and the rest of the team at Joslyn Law Firm as one of the 10 Best Criminal Defense Firms in Ohio.
 We have a track record of 20,000 successful cases, and we might be able to help you, too.

 With our track record of success and our determination to help those facing criminal charges, we are ready to review your case and get to work.
 Our team’s varied experience in criminal law is a benefit to any case, and we can craft a domestic violence defense to help dismiss or reduce charges you may be facing.

 Lawyer for Domestic Violence Penalties in Cincinnati, OH

-Call right now to take advantage of a free, confidential consultation that will allow our lawyers to provide an honest and thorough evaluation of your case so you can understand all of your legal options.
+Call right now at (513) 399-6289 to take advantage of a free, confidential consultation that will allow our team to provide an honest and thorough evaluation of your case so you can understand all of your legal options.